ffissore/jrecordbind/README.md

 ## Support

-If you need support, [drop an email](federico@fissore.org).
+If you need support, [drop an email](mailto:federico@fissore.org).
 If you have found a bug, [file it! file it now!](https://github.com/ffissore/jrecordbind/issues)

 ## Should I care?

-If you are a software developer, yes, you should.
+If you are a **software developer**, **yes**, you should.
 At least you should remind the existence of JRecordBind, for the time some customer of yours will ask you to "import this file from our host"

 ## How it works?